 ID Correction

-The id_correction stage runs in pipeline/finalize.rs after projective-center correction and before optional global homography filtering.
+The id_correction stage runs in the pipeline/finalize/ module after projective-center correction and before optional global homography filtering.

 It enforces structural consistency between decoded marker IDs and the board’s hex-lattice topology, while recovering safe missing IDs.